 Adoption Was Limited by Trust, Not UI

-Switching financial systems introduced irreversible risk.
+Switching financial systems introduced asymmetric risk.
 Once data was imported and automations ran, errors were difficult to detect and costly to unwind.
+Operators didn't need a simpler interface.
+They needed to know every decision could be inspected and corrected before it touched real records.

-The system had to earn trust before it could earn usage, enabling users to verify outcomes, build confidence incrementally, and surface different metrics based on scale and operational needs.
+The system had to earn trust before it could earn usage.

 Enable easy migration of historical financial data